Relative Gieseker's problem on $F$-divided bundles: Acknowledgements

 \section{Acknowledgements}

 The author was partially supported by Polish National Centre (NCN) contract number 2021/41/B/ST1/03741.
 The author would like to thank Lei Zhang for useful conversations and previous colaboration on the related project \cite{Langer-Zhang2025}.
+He would also like to thank Dario Wei{\ss}mann for pointing out some errors in the first version of the paper.